 Chimney types vary by material, and this can impact how much a repair costs.
 Four common types of chimneys include brick, stucco, metal, and prefabricated.

-Depending on how much damage there is, brick chimneys cost $175 to $1,000 on average to repair, though you can expect to pay more for more significant work.
-If you’re fixing a metal and prefabricated chimney, plan on paying in the neighborhood of $200 to $1,200, depending on how extensive the damage is.
+Depending on how much damage there is, brick chimneys cost $300-$1,500 on average to repair, though you can expect to pay more for more significant work.
+If you’re fixing a metal or prefabricated chimney, plan on paying in the neighborhood of $250-$1,200, depending on how extensive the damage is.

 Have a stucco chimney?
-You’ll likely need to pay more to have it repaired.
-Projects typically run between $570 to $1,920, though bigger jobs can run as high as $4,200.
+You’ll likely need to pay more to have it repaired because they require extra finishing once repairs are complete.
+Projects typically run between $1,000 and $4,000.

 Labor

-💡 Quick Tip: With home renovations, surprises are inevitable.
+đź’ˇ Quick Tip: With home renovations, surprises are inevitable.
 Not so with SoFi home improvement loans.
-There are no fees required, and no surprises.
+There are no fees required and no surprises.

 Additional Costs

 A repair may not be the only cost you encounter.
-Chances are, you might also pay for routine chimney inspections, chimney cleaning, ongoing maintenance, and permits.
+Chances are, you might also have to pay for routine chimney inspections, chimney cleaning, ongoing maintenance, and permits.

 Chimney Inspection

-• Level one inspection: A level one inspection is an annual routine inspection and typically costs between $100 and $950.
+• Level one inspection: A level one inspection is an annual routine inspection that typically costs between $100 and $950.

-• Level two inspection: A level two inspection goes a step further to include a more extensive investigation into potential structural issues caused by recent damage.
-It costs between $200 and $1,000.
+• Level two inspection: A level two inspection includes a more extensive investigation into potential structural issues caused by recent damage and typically costs between $200 and $1,000.

-• Level three inspection: A level three inspection looks at every part of a chimney, inside and outside, which may require taking out walls or portions of the chimney.
+• Level three inspection: A level three inspection looks at every part of a chimney, inside and outside, which may require putting holes in walls or removing portions of the chimney.
 It costs between $500 and $5,000.

 Chimney Cleaning

-Cleaning a chimney typically runs between $120 and $390, or an average of $250.
-If your chimney has not been maintained well, there may be heavy creosote buildup or other damage.
-This could lead to a higher clean-up bill of up to $5,000.
+Cleaning a chimney typically runs between $129 and $381, with an average of $254.
+If your chimney hasn’t been well-maintained, there may be heavy creosote buildup or other damage, leading to a higher clean-up bill of up to $1,023.

 Ongoing Chimney Maintenance

 All chimneys need regular maintenance.
-Depending on the type of upkeep required, you may pay for a simple cleaning (an average cost of $250).
-But if a chimney repair contractor finds that your chimney restoration needs more attention, you could pay more.
+Depending on the type of upkeep required, you may pay for a simple cleaning (an average cost of $254).
+But if a chimney repair contractor finds that your chimney needs more attention, you could pay more.

 Permits and Related Fees